 - Dashboard: The dashboard is where you add widgets and other information to create your report.
 Content in the dashboard is what will be visible to viewers when you share your report.

 Editors and admins can create and edit datasets in the datasets library.
-Typically, you will select a dataset that has already been created to use as the basis for your queries.
+Typically, you will choose a dataset that has already been created to use as the basis for your queries.
 However, for testing, you might want to create a new dataset that you can modify.